PittOnlineAdvisor/OnlineAdvisor_Documents/BeyondTranscripts 2024 Deployment Doc Update/Beytra 2024 Update.md

 - OnlineAdvisor_BackEnd_2024
   - The Spring backend of the App
 - OnlineAdvisor_FrontEnd
-  - Next.js Frontend
+  - Next.js Frontend, Vanilla JS
 - OnlineAdvisor_ML
-  - Main(?)
-Repository, ML models and predictions for the app
+  - Main Repository, ML models and predictions for the app
   - The SQL and Redis files will be created in the folder when running on Docker

 For running the application, see [StudentPaths Docker Deployment](./StudentPaths%20Docker%20Deployment.md)